 9-13 February 1978 Snowfall

 Deep snow disrupted transport and cut power lines in North East England.
-Depths reached 50-80cm in upland parts of Northumberland, and lay 25-30cm deep in Newcastle.
+Depths reached 50-80cm in upland parts of Northumberland, and lay 25-30cm deep in Newcastle by the 13th.

 27 December 1978 – 4 January 1979 Rain, flooding and snowfall

 Between four and five times the normal monthly rainfall were recorded in NE England this month, 118mm of rain fell at Arkengarthdale, Nth Yorks in 48hrs.
 The rain then turned to blizzards of snow on a gale force Easterly winds.
 Huge drifts built up over New Year.

 19-23 January 1979 Heavy snowfall